CookedSeafood/candy-wrapper/README.md

-# CandyWrapper
+# Candy Wrapper

-CandyWarpper is a library mod I use in many of my mods.
+Candy Warpper is a library mod I use in many of my mods.
 You are free to use it in your mods.

 Things made player riding possible: